oded282/Flight-Simulator-Interpreter/README.md

 - The interpreter gets "flightGear" valid arguments only
 - Make sure you run our Interpreter before running FlightGear
 - Sleep command is implemented by sleeping the amount inputed in milliseconds!
+- test.txt contains valid script for flying the plane.